annewoelfl/Seamounts/2_BaselineModel/README.md

 2. **Baseline Model**: While first trials were actually made with a simple CNN, we settled for a simple logistic regression and, as an alternative, for a random forest model to serve as our baseline approach.

-3. **Model Definition and Evaluation**: (Discuss the models you've implemented, the feature engineering steps you've taken, and how you evaluated their performance.
+3. **Model Definition and Evaluation**: Exemplary I will here present the results of running the baseline model on a set of ~2500 seamount images generated according to a database of seamounts (https://data.unep-wcmc.org/datasets/41) and ~1000 non_seamount images.
+This imbalance was adressed with undersampling the majority class.
+Further the images were resized and normalized.
+(Discuss the models you've implemented, the feature engineering steps you've taken, and how you evaluated their performance.
 Include a screenshot of the code you used to implement the model.)

-4. **Results/Learnings for the rest of the project**: (Present the results in a clear and easy-to-understand format.
-Use tables, charts, or any other visual aids that you find appropriate.)
+4. **Results/Learnings for the rest of the project**:
+   - Results: The model's precision and recall varied between classes, with high recall for "without_seamount" but lower recall for "with_seamount".
+Overall accuracy was decent but suggests the model could benefit from improvements.
+   - Learnings: Logistic Regression may not be the best model for image data.
+Exploring more complex models like Convolutional Neural Networks (CNNs) would likely yield better results.
+Additionally, class balancing techniques like SMOTE and hyperparameter tuning could improve performance.

 5. **Challenges and Errors**:
    - to find an appropriate baseline model (because this kind of task was not known to us in connection with image recognition before)